Joe-Collins-1986/BitWise-DRF/README.md

   The LikeDetail view uses the same LikeSerializer for serializing and deserializing like data, just like the LikeList view.

 - Uses IsOwnerOrReadOnly tailored permission class:
-  The permission_classes attribute is set to [IsOwnerOrReadOnly], which ensures that only the owner of the like object can delete it.
+  The permission_classes attribute is set to IsOwnerOrReadOnly, which ensures that only the owner of the like object can delete it.
 This permission class allows read-only access to anyone but requires the owner's authentication for write (delete) operations.

 - No need for update; likes work by deleting and creating a new like if required: